 The Garden Project delivers a unique bilingual experience by giving educators the best practices to bring steam and pbl to life.

-Biligual education aims to provide opportunities for linguistic development along with a presentation of the concepts of various content areas.
+Bilingual education aims to provide opportunities for linguistic development along with a presentation of the concepts of various content areas.
 The best way to achieve that in primary education is to combine a good language program with high-level STEAM work that actively deals with problem solving, learner autonomy and applying content in real-world situations.
-STEAM in pre-primary education is project-based learning, which paves the way for learners to work collaboratibely.
+STEAM in pre-primary education is project-based learning, which paves the way for learners to work collaboratively.